wasp-lang/wasp/web/docs/tutorials/dev-excuses-app.md

 We’ll use Michele Gerarduzzi’s [open-source project](https://github.com/michelegera/devexcuses-api).
 It provides a simple API and a solid number of predefined excuses.
 A perfect fit for our needs.
 Let’s define the requirements for the project:

 - The app must be able to pull excuses data from a public API.
-- Save the ones you liked (and your boss doesn't) to the database for future reference.
+- Users can save the excuses they like (and your boss doesn't) to the database for future reference.
 - Building an app shouldn’t take more than 15 minutes.
 - Use modern web dev technologies (NodeJS + React)